 Are you a caring person who enjoys helping those in need?
 If so, care work may be your perfect career.

-The Care Workers Charity provides hardship grants to care industry professionals, and strives to ensure that no care worker faces financial hardship alone.
+The Care Workers Charity provides hardship grants to social care professionals.
+We strive to ensure that no care worker faces financial hardship alone.